sweetykr7/42_Seoul/README.md

-# Here is for my 42seoul's study, plz just ref this area.
+# here is for my 42seoul's study, plz just ref this area.